aacl2023-srw/aacl2023-srw.github.io/author.md

 ## Multiple Submission Policy

 Papers that have been or will be submitted to other meetings or publications must indicate this at submission time.
-Authors of papers accepted for presentation at AACL-IJCNLP SRW 2023 must notify the program chairs whether the paper will be presented.
+Authors of papers accepted for presentation at IJCNLP-AACL SRW 2023 must notify the program chairs whether the paper will be presented.

 All accepted papers must be presented at the workshop in order for them to appear in the proceedings.
 We will not accept for publication or presentation papers that overlap significantly in content or results with papers that will be (or have been) published elsewhere.

-Double submission to the AACL-IJCNLP SRW and other AACL-IJCNLP workshops is prohibited.
+Double submission to the IJCNLP-AACL SRW and other IJCNLP-AACL workshops is prohibited.

 In the case of two different submissions, the authors must ensure that these submissions do not overlap significantly (> 75%) with each other in content or results.